Petaluma's Oculus plans to spinoff biotech company

 The 10-year-old company has 74 employees globally.
 It went public in 2007.

 For the quarter ending Sept.
-30, Oculus had revenues of $4.5 million, compared to $3.7 million a year earlier.
-The company reported a net loss of $1.5 million, compared to a loss of $840,000 a year earlier.
+30, Oculus had revenues of $4.5 million, compared with $3.7 million a year earlier.
+The company reported a net loss of $1.5 million, compared with a loss of $840,000 a year earlier.